 On average, drivers can expect around a 42% increase in the cost of their car insurance rates once they’ve filed a claim.
 Insurers can see this by searching the Claim Lost Underwriting Exchange (CLUE), so the added cost is not avoidable by changing policies or providers.

-Fortunately, your driving record eventually resets after a few years, giving you the chance to make the most of a clean slate.
+Fortunately, your driving record eventually resets after a few years, allowing you to make the most of a clean slate.
 However, several years is longer than it may seem, so it is in your best interest to drive as safely as possible to avoid filing claims in the first place.

 It may not feel fair, but demographics have a notorious role in your auto insurance cost.
 Age, gender, and marital status can all lead to higher premiums.

 Insurance rates are typically higher for young drivers, especially teenagers.
 Teen drivers pay roughly $400-$500 more years for their auto insurance policy than any other age demographic since new drivers have the highest risk of accidents and speeding tickets.
 Costs drop dramatically after age 25 and start to increase again for older drivers.

 |Age Group||Average Annual Cost|

 Another unavoidable trait that impacts car insurance rates is gender.
 Women will typically pay roughly $1,000 each year than men, with costs being an average of $3,397.26 compared to $2,372.60.